 For a long time American Express was the primary card issuer running airport lounges, but now we’re seeing both Capital One and Chase throw their hats in the ring as well.

-Capital One Lounges coming to DFW & IAD
+Capital One Lounges coming to DEN, DFW, & IAD

-Capital One has revealed plans to open airport lounges at two locations:
+Capital One has revealed plans to open airport lounges at three locations:

-- The Capital One Lounge Dallas Fort Worth Airport (DFW) will open in late summer 2021; it will be located in Terminal D near Gate 22, and it will be 10,000 square feet
+- The Capital One Lounge Dallas Fort Worth Airport (DFW) will open in fall 2021; it will be located in Terminal D near Gate 22, and it will be 10,000 square feet

-- The Capital One Lounge Washington Dulles Airport (IAD) will open in 2022; it will be located near the security checkpoint (so not near any gates), and will be 9,100 square feet
+- The Capital One Lounge Washington Dulles Airport (IAD) will open in mid-2022; it will be located near the security checkpoint (so not near any gates), and will be 9,100 square feet

 What amenities will Capital One Lounges offer?